xullnn/ls_pull_over_push/210/answers.md

 [7,1,2,6,0].sort(compareNum)
 ```

-What's the possible return value of `Date.prototype.getDay()` and `Date.prototype.getMonth()`, when use these methods what need to be noted?
+What's the possible return values of `Date.prototype.getDay()` and `Date.prototype.getMonth()`, when using these methods, what need to be noted?

 answer: